Bring History To Life

 The Peasant is prepared to discuss all facets of medieval life, such as the manor system, agriculture, religion, daily life, gender roles, crime & punishment, warfare, health, family life, social hierarchy, and entertainment.peasant home

+This is an opportunity to interview a person from the past (or the next best thing).
 The students and teacher direct the discussion through their questions.
 The Peasant will bring farm tools, weapons, and coins, and teach them a medieval dance with live music on the bagpipes.

-Now Available Via Live Videoconference
+Also Available Via Live Videoconference (Zoom, etc.)

 Talk to the peasant live from inside his home in the village of Tintinhull.